About Our Products

 A secondary source of confusion are the myriad of laws relating to archaeological resources.
 Certain material, such as those from Native Americans covered under the Native American Graves Protection and Repatriation Act, are illegal to buy or sell and in some cases possess.
 However, these laws do not apply to most modern human bones from non-Native populations.

 In short, there is no law at the U.S. Federal level prohibiting you from having a human bone in your possession.
 The fact that some people believe there is or believe there should be such a law is irrelevant.

 This is not to say that such laws do not exist in other countries, or at the local level.
-For example, three US states, New York, Georgia & Tennessee, all have independent State Laws prohibiting the import or export of human remains across their state lines.
+For example, three US states, Louisiana, Georgia & Tennessee, all have independent State Laws prohibiting the import or export of human remains across their state lines.
 While we work hard to remain current, laws are passed worldwide faster that the human mind can track or comprehend, so you must be responsible to know your local laws before ordering.